anyscale/prefect-anyscale/README.md

 #### Overriding properties of the infra block

-You can override properties of the Anyscale infra block at runtime like this:
+You can override properties of the Anyscale infra block in a deployment like this

 ```python
 import prefect